 We will do our very best to fulfil your request within one month.
 In some circumstances, we may write to you extending this time period by an additional two months.
 This may happen where your request is complex or you have made a number of requests.
 We are allowed to extend the timescale for responding to you in this way under Article 12(3) of GDPR.
 If your request is for access to information and there is any specific information which you require copies of, please let us know what this is and we may be able to respond more quickly.

-This means that the exact number of days you have to comply with a request varies, depending on the month in which the request was made.
+This means that the exact number of days a company has to comply with a request varies, depending on the month in which the request was made.

-As there is no equivalent date in April, the organisation has until 30 April to comply with the request.
+A company receives a request on 31 March.
+As there is no equivalent date in April, the company has until 30 April to comply with the request.

-If 30 April falls on a weekend or is a public holiday, the organisation has until the end of the next working day to comply.
+If 30 April falls on a weekend, or is a public holiday, the company has until the end of the next working day to comply.

 When you submit a SAR we will review the information we process and provide you with: